 Being a Deputy in the Blaine County Detention Facility is a highly skilled profession.
-Deputies attend the Idaho Peace Officer Standards and Training Academy for 4 weeks, complete an extensive in-house JTO program and receive annual specialized training.
+Detention Deputies are responsible for protecting the security and safety of officers, visitors, and inmates.
+All Detention Deputies attend the Idaho Peace Officer Standards and Training Academy for 5 weeks, complete an extensive in-house JTO program and receive annual specialized training.

 Detention Deputies perform a long list of interesting and challenging duties daily:

 Assessing Inmates for Security Classifications

 Ensuring Inmates Receive Medical, Dental and Mental Health Screenings through our Licensed Providers

 Processing Inmates in and out for the Work Release Program